 However, the process of claiming on this type of policy is no simple task.
 It takes a lot of time and effort to correctly detail how your business would be performing if the disruptive incident had not taken place.
 Insurers also need to see evidence of the disruption and can often refuse to payout.

 If you believe you have taken out the appropriate business interruption insurance policy and your insurer is refusing to pay out, Smooth Commercial Law may be able to help you pursue them for the compensation you deserve.

 In relation to COVID-19, and the human disease part of the cover, many insurers are refusing to pay companies despite the business owners having the appropriate policy.
 Some hotels, bars, dentists and barbers have had to close their doors through no fault of their own are now left with weeks until they go bust.

 Each policy will, of course, be different, and many companies will need to check whether particular diseases are listed in their policy, but very often the wording of the policies is ambiguous and there is room to challenge the insurer.
 Several insurers have been accused of wriggling out of their obligations through these policies not being worded clearly.

 Though many policies will not cover COVID-19, the UK’s financial watchdog, the FCA, has warned insurers that there are incidents where it is clear that the insurer has an obligation to pay out on a policy.
 They have since sought clarity from insurers why this is not happening.

 There are now widespread concerns from UK businesses who have had to close their doors due to the COVID-19 pandemic.
 Many of these businesses were paying thousands in insurance premiums every year, only to now be told they do not qualify for compensation.

+If you believe you are eligible for business interruption compensation, we can guide you on your next steps and can advise if we believe you have a claim going forward.
 Should you have a claim against your insurer, we can deal with your case and look to recover compensation.